jaredreyes039/jaredreyes039.github.io/README.md

 # WARNING

 The landing page has a cursor tracking animation along the 3D plane, but this function does not necessarily work with mobile devices!

+## Bugs (to be fixed next release)
+- Animation can be wonky for Projects in mobile viewing, dektop viewing is successful
+  - Dang that pesky Projects page, the grid needs some minor adjust for mobile viewing, desktop viewing is successful